shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

-Implement the style GAN with pytorch.
+<h1>Implement the style based GAN model with pytorch.

 This repository contains the pytorch implementation of the Style-Based Generator Architecture for Generative Adversarial Networks.